-This quote from a popular columnist in the Washington Post makes me want to scream.
-Does she think that using big words changes the facts?
+This quote from a popular columnist in the Washington Post makes me grind my teeth.
+Apparently facts, history, logic and reason are irrelevant:

 The real tension in America today is not about black versus white but about liberalism versus conservatism.